JdeRobot/VisualStates-examples/priusObstacleAvoidance/README.md

 3. Generate the ROS Package of the behavior using the **visualstates**.
 ```
-rosrun visualstates main.py <path_to_ros_workspace>/src/priusObstacleAvoidance/prius_obstacle_avoidance.xml
+rosrun visualstates main.py <path_to_ros_workspace>/src/prius_obstacle_avoidance/prius_obstacle_avoidance.xml

 ```
 Generate ROS package using `Actions -> Generate Python` menu.

-Recompile the ROS Workspace and you would find a new package prius_spawn in the package list.
+Recompile the ROS Workspace and you would find a new package prius_obstacle_avoidance in the package list.
 After compiling source the workspace again.

 ```
 source devel/setup.bash